HydrologicEngineeringCenter/ConfidenceBuilderPlugin/README.md

 # main.java
-A plugin for building confidence intervals in HEC-WAT
+A plugin for building confidence intervals in HEC-WAT.

 # Properties file